 Modern research shows that a low level of testosterone is often the primary reason for erectile dysfunction, while higher levels of testosterone result in better erectile function and improved sex drive.

 Low levels of testosterone may not be the only reason for erectile dysfunction.
 Another common cause is a reduced flow of blood to the penis.
-This blood flow can be affected by chronic conditions such as high blood pressure, high levels of cholesterol and thickening of the arteries.
-Psychological problems such as anxiety and depression can also result to erectile dysfunction.
+This blood flow can be affected by chronic conditions such as high blood pressure, high levels of cholesterol, and thickening of the arteries.
+Psychological problems such as anxiety and depression can also result in erectile dysfunction.

 Testosterone and Erectile Function

 It is sometimes difficult to determine whether erectile dysfunction is due to low levels of testosterone or another factor.
 Although it is true that an erection depends on testosterone, some men with low testosterone levels can have healthy erections.
 Other symptoms of low testosterone are a diminished sex drive, irritability, concentration problems, and anxiety.
 If these symptoms are also present, erectile dysfunction is more likely to be a result of low testosterone.
 The sure way to determine the cause of erectile dysfunction is through appropriate blood testing by a qualified physician.

 Attempting to have sex with erectile problems can be physically and emotionally challenging, but most experts agree that such problems – when related to low testosterone levels – are treatable.

 Testosterone replacement therapy often gives positive results for erectile function.
 Testosterone replacement therapy can achieve the desired results, either by itself or in conjunction with medications for erectile dysfunction.

 Testosterone decreases with age.
 Thus, older males generally have lower testosterone levels and more erectile dysfunction.
 This is a worldwide issue affecting many men and can often lead to diminished quality of life.